-Traditionally 3 letters of recommendation are preferred.
+Traditionally, three letters of recommendation are preferred.
 One recommendation should be from your program director.
 Another letter of recommendation should be written by a sports medicine physician with whom you have worked.
 Additionally, letters can be written by EM faculty and/or other sports physicians who know you well.
-Ideally, one letter of recommendation is written by a fellowship director; however, programs do recognize that this is not always possible.
+Ideally, one letter of recommendation is written by a fellowship director; however, programs recognize that this is not always possible.

 What if I decide to work as an attending before applying?
 Can I still be competitive when I apply for fellowship?

 Yes, applicants can still be competitive after working as an attending.
 It is important that you continue to show evidence of interest/experience/dedication to sports medicine.